Student Finance CalculatorSFC

 These restrictions only apply to standalone modules.
 If you want to do a full degree in English, History, or any other subject, you can still fully fund it through the LLE with no subject restrictions.

-How the £38,140 Works
+How the £39,160 Works

-Example: Standard 3-Year Degree
+Example: Standard 3 Year Degree

-A 3-year degree at £9,535/year costs £28,605.
-You would have £9,535 of residual LLE left, enough for a year of further study or several modules later in life.
+A 3 year degree at £9,790 a year costs £29,370.
+You would still have £9,790left, which is enough for another year of study or several modules later on.

 Example: Cheaper Course